|

 - Then you

-will see the Windows startup screen.
-This picture is different for each
+will see the Windows startup or lock screen.
+What you see is different for each

 Microsoft products you have installed.